-The Basic Nav setting provides a deviation on the display where the Active frequency normally is placed, allowing for direct selection of the active frequency, and the bearing is set through use of the inner and outer left hand knobs (normally the volume control).
+The Basic Nav setting (Rs I:Int) provides a deviation on the display where the Active frequency normally is placed, allowing for direct selection of the active frequency, and the bearing is set through use of the inner and outer left hand knobs (normally the volume control).
 In this mode the memory and volume control are unavailable.
 Please see the system configuration section for more information about this mode.

 NOTE: When using the Basic Nav functions the unit MUST be connected to a CDI for IFR flight the display CDI is for reference only.

-3.1.3.4 Changing the Volume
+3.2.4 Changing the Volume

-Rotating the inner left rotary encoder controls the receiver's audio volume.
-"VOL" will be displayed in the standby frequency display and the volume level is indicated by the numeric value after "VOL" (i.e. "VOL 15").
-The volume level can be adjusted from 0 to 20 by rotating the left hand large knob.
+Rotating the inner left rotary encoder (Vol) controls the receiver's audio volume.
+"VOL" will be displayed in the standby frequency display and the volume level is indicated by the numeric value after "VOL" (e.g. "VOL 15").
+The volume level can be adjusted from 0 to 20.
 Normal display operation resumes after 5 seconds.